 How to Teach English Spelling

 Students and teachers alike can agree that spelling English words isn’t always easy.
 But with the right background skills, students can learn to recognize the patterns that exist in many English words.
-You can teach English spelling successfully by using patterning.
+First, make sure your students are comfortable with the background skills.
+Then, you can teach English spelling successfully by using patterning.

 Teach the Background Skills First

-Spelling can be relatively painless if you give your students a good foundation in the background skills that will help them succeed with English spelling.
+Learning how to spell English words can be relatively painless if you give your students a good foundation in the background skills that will help them succeed.
 These skills are:

-1. Knowing the sequence of the English alphabet and being able to alphabetize words
+- Knowing the sequence of the English alphabet and being able to alphabetize words (learn more here!)

-2. Being able to hear and produce each English sound (phonics)
+- Being able to hear and produce each English sound (phonics) (learn more here!)

-4. Understanding how words rhyme and hearing rhyming patterns
+- Understanding how words rhyme and hearing rhyming patterns (learn more here!)

 If your students have a general understanding of these skills, they are ready to learn about the patterns of English spelling.
 However, if your students are beginners, work with them on these basic skills before you introduce them to spelling.
-For more ideas about how to teach these prerequisite skills, check out this post. (coming soon)
+Click on the link after each skill to read more about it.
+If your students have a good grasp of these basics, read on for tips on how to teach spelling.

 Use Patterns to Teach Spelling